 - Select the appropriate revascularization strategy in the treatment of unprotected left main disease.

-- Plan for the best interventional strategy with increasing wire escalations for revascularization of chronic total occlusion.
+- Plan for the best interventional strategy for revascularization of chronic total occlusion.

-- Choose the appropriate mechanical support devise in high risk coronary interventions in the setting of severe left ventricular dysfunction.
+- Choose the appropriate mechanical support device in high risk coronary interventions.

-- Understand the new technology, devises and approaches in the carotid stenting.
+- Describe the new technology, devices and approaches in the carotid stenting.

-- Discuss novel imaging approaches in CAD, Structural Heart Disease and PAD.
+- Discuss imaging approaches in CAD, Structural Heart Disease and PAD.